DefoeZhang/data-engineering-aws-credit-card-transactions/README.md

 1. The layout of the stream processing
 ![alt text](https://github.com/DefoeZhang/data-engineering-aws-credit-card-transactions/blob/main/image/AWS%20Flow%20(3).png)
 2. The work flow
+* The local PC executes the Python script sending the credit card transactions data to API Gateway.
+* API Gateway acts as a gate and a bridge between the local csv data and Kinesis data streams
+* The Write-to-Kinesis Lambda function will be triggered once transaction data reaches the API Gateway and will pass the data received to Kinesis
+* Kinesis Data Stream: A basic kinesis data stream has been created with the number of open shards = 1 and with the data retention period of one day.
+Once the event reaches kinesis, there are two Lambda functions will be triggered, write-to-DynamoDB and write-to-S3 respectively.
+* Write-to-DynamoDB and write-to-S3 will take the events received from Kinesis and load them into the OLTP table in DynamoDB and into S3 bucket respectively.
 ### Storing Data Stream
 ### Processing Data Stream
 ## Batch Processing